 Darien Resisting Arrest Lawyer

-Were you arrested in Darien for interfering with a police officer?
-A top Darien resisting arrest lawyer can help in building a strong defense.
+Were you arrested for interfering with a police officer?
+A top Darien resisting arrest lawyer can help in building a strong defense against this criminal offense.

 What is Interfering with an Officer?